lvzheqi/StreamingEventCompliance/docker/README.md

 Execute `docker-compose up` to build and run the project directly.
 （Once the project is killed, the MySQL container will also be killed）

+For MAC:
+If you want to link to the database in you own computer, then set `hostname = docker.for.mac.host.internal` and map container port 33060 to local MySQL port (Default 3306).

 Tip: all the commands run under this directory path.